LRoww/TeamProfileGen-HW10/README.md

   ![license badge](https://img.shields.io/badge/license-Apache-blue)

   ## Discription
-  This project takes in data from user to generate a html webpage to display a teams members, role, and relivant team member details.
+  This project takes in data from a user to generate a HTML webpage for a software deveolopment team.
+The page displays the team members, their role, and information relivant to their role.
+This project helped me gain greater familiarity with object oriented programming, inquirer, jest and test-driven development.

   ## Installation
   1. Clone to local repository
   2. Use `npm install` to install required node modules